metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Working with Google BigQuery in Metabase

-This page provides information on how to connect Metabase to a Google [Bigquery](https://cloud.google.com/bigquery) dataset.
+This page provides information on how to create and manage a connection to a Google [Bigquery](https://cloud.google.com/bigquery) dataset.

-- **Starting in v0.15.0**, Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.
+> **Starting in v0.15.0**, Metabase provides a driver for connecting to BigQuery directly and executing queries against any datasets you have.

-- **Starting in v0.36.0**, Metabase allows you to connect to your BigQuery dataset using a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).
+>**Starting in v0.36.0**, Metabase allows you to connect to your BigQuery dataset using a [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 ## Prerequisites